Woolfrey/tutorial_ros2/README.md

 ```
     request->line_number = lineNumber;                                                              // Add to field
 ```
-There are a few things going on in this line:
+There are a few things occuring in this line:
 ```
 auto future = _client->async_send_request(request, std::bind(&HaikuClient::process_response, this, std::placeholders::_1)); // Bind method below
 ```